 JG Stewart Construction Listed by cmdorganization Ransomware Group

 On May 2, 2026, JG Stewart Construction appeared on the leak site of the ransomware group cmdorganization.
-The Canadian company, which supplies crushing, washing, and classifying equipment to the quarry and aggregates industry, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.
+The Canadian company, which supplies crushing, washing, and classifying equipment to the quarry and aggregates industry, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in the company’s systems could be affected.

 Public reporting indicates that internal files were taken.
 The incident follows the group’s typical pattern of encrypting victim networks, then publishing samples of stolen data when ransom demands are not met.
 No confirmed count of exposed records has been released, and the precise date of initial compromise is not yet public.
 The leak site listing itself serves as the primary evidence that JG Stewart Construction was targeted and that data was removed before encryption.